 What Is The Best Firewire Audio Interface For Mac?

 They are many ways to connect an audio interface to a Mac computer; you can use a USB, the Thunderbolt option, or Firewire.
-The latter is quite fast, although not as fast as Thunderbolt or USB 3, but it is way faster than USB 1.1 and USB 2.0 (which is quite prominent).
+The latter is quite fast, although not as fast as Thunderbolt or USB 3, but it is way faster than USB 1.1 and USB 2.0 (which are quite prominent).
 While USB only packet data, Firewire streams data, which offers improved performance, stability, and consistency.

 Firewire again can send data in both directions, USB can send in only one direction.
 People go for Firewire audio interfaces because the Firewire connection on your Mac can be linked with a Firewire audio interface to create more inputs and outputs, which is very useful when recording several vocals or instruments simultaneously.